hyperagent.js is a JavaScript library for consuming HAL hypermedia APIs in the browser.

 An object containing all properties on the current resource.
 This includes all

-properties of the resource, except _links
+properties of the resource, except _links and _embedded.

 Resource.resolveUrl(oldUrl, newUrl)